-HIT 230 DIAGNOSTIC CODING (4 credits/40 hrs)
+HIT 230 DIAGNOSTIC CODING

 Principles and guidelines of the International Classification Disease Coding (ICD) manual.
 Topics include the coding and sequencing of diagnoses for providers and ambulatory facilities and the principles for the application of codes for the inpatient setting.
 Prerequisite or Co-requisite: BIO 145, MOA 111